 We like proposals for panels that:

-- Directly involve anime, manga or other Japanese culture.
+Directly involve anime, manga or other Japanese culture.
 For example, a well-planned proposal that features an anime will take priority over an equally well-planned proposal that features an outside fandom, such as American comics or movies.
-Having said that, we do have a certain amount of leniency, especially if the fandom is large (in other words, we’ve received a lot of proposals for it) or overlaps Anime Blues Con’s main fandoms in some way.
+Having said that, we do have a certain amount of leniency, especially if the fandom is large (in other words, we’ve received a lot of proposals for it) or overlaps Yama-Con’s main fandoms in some way.

 If you have any other questions about this information or the panelist proposal form, please send an email to Support@yamacon.org